odellus/odellus.github.io/journal/2025/Jul/jul27.md

 ---
 date: "2025-07-27"
-title: "Digital Frankenstein"
+title: "Digital Lazarus"
 ---

+# Resurrection

 Here are the steps I finally figured out for getting my account's service endpoint changed from advanced-eschatonics.com to pds.advanced-eschatonics.com.
 I was inspired by whtwnd and how they use my pds to log me in.
-I also am the head of AI Rearch and Developmoent at a startup and a lot of what I do is getting software running at app-name.startup.com.
+I also am the head of AI Rearch and Development at a startup and a lot of what I do is getting software running at app-name.startup.com.

 ```bash